namsral/multipass/README.md

 Multipass implements the idea to authenticate users based on __something they own__ instead of __something they know__.
 This is better known as the second factor of [Two-factor Authentication][2fa].

 Login links are encoded [JSON Web Tokens][jwt] containing information about the user and their accessible resources.
-These tokens are used as access tokens with an expiration date and are signed using a random RSA key pair to prevent forgeries.
+These tokens are used as access tokens with an expiration date and are signed using an on startup generated RSA key pair.

 ### Goal